shivankgoel003/Consulting-Services-Expenditure/README.md

 # Starter folder

 ## Overview
-Welcome to the repository for the research paper titled "How Consulting Expenditure reshape the City of Toronto’s Operations?”
-An analysis of the
-Impact of Consulting Expenditures on City’s
-Efficiency and Performance."
-This research explores and discusses the dynamic relationship between conulting expenditures, expense type and budget of City of Toronto.
-We discuss the strategic goals of the City based on patterns and data analysis of past five years from 2017 to 2021.
+Welcome to the repository for the research paper titled "Navigating Governance: Unraveling the Impact of Consulting Expenditures on Efficiency and Performance in the City of Toronto."
+This research explores the dynamic relationship between budget allocation, consulting expenditures, and the operational efficiency of the City of Toronto.

 ## File Structure